Scribus: Scribus 1.6 (and the 1.5 development branch)

 Support for importing Microsoft Publisher is incorporated into version 1.5, and QuarkXPress Tag files, InDesign's IDML, as well as InCopy's ICML formats were added to the development branch.

 Scribus 1.5.3 onwards contains more than 300 color palettes.

 German Organisation freieFarbe e.V. built last HLC Colour Atlas for real colours based on CIELAB.
 This free Colour Palette is also available in Scribus 1.5.4+.

 Scribus 1.5.6 supports native PDF export with embedded open type fonts and PDF 1.6.
 Python 3 is now default in scripts.

 Scribus 1.5.7 improves undo and redo action.
 Qt 5.14 is new base for compilation and 3rd party components have newer versions.

 Next version is 1.5.8 as perhaps last step before 1.6.0.

 From view of developers Version 1.5.7 is stable.
 There are no new versions in pipe with backports for the 1.4 tree with the near end of Qt4 support in most systems.

 Scribus 1.5.8 supports full Python 3 support also for MacOS and modern UI features like Dark Mode.

 Books

 Books about Scribus are available in several languages, as is a manual for using Scribus 1.3 in desktop publishing.

 Significant users

 Janayugom, a Malayalam daily newspaper in Kerala, India, migrated all desktop publishing to Scribus and Gimp in November 2019, saving over 10 million Indian rupees (approximately US$130,000).

+French artist David Revoy, known for the Pepper&Carrot webcomic, uses Scribus for the layouts of the print volumes of the series.

+New Escapologist magazine, according to a colophon in the back of each issue, has been made using Scribus since its fourteenth issue in 2023.